Alec Colley Cup Round 1 matches this week

 Scorers: Robert Hicks & Jenny Seaton

-Colley Cup holders Carew were eased out of this year’s competition in the opening round as they could only muster 92 all out at home to Neyland, who lost five wickets but reached their target in the 17
+Colley Cup holders Carew were eased out of this year’s competition in the opening round as they could only muster 92 all out at home to Neyland, who lost five wickets but reached their target in the 17th over.

 Max Brindley led the Carew batting with 29 runs, assisted by Gareth Lewis (16) and Morgan Grieve (11) as the chief wicket-takers were Patrick Hannon (4 for 17), Tom Pritchard (3-17) and George Evans (2 for 20).